strongdm/azure-lab-in-a-box/README.md

 ## Variables
 - Network
+  - region: Azure region to deploy the resources to (defaults to ukwest)
-  - rg: Id of an existing VPC.
-If it's null a new VPC will be created.
+  - rg: Id of an existing Resource group.
+If it's null a new resource group will be created.
+  - vn: Id of an existing Virtual Network.
+If it's null a new vn will be created.
 If this variable is provided all of the related network variables will be required
   - gateway_subnet: ID of a Public Subnet
-  - relay_subnet(-b,-c): Private subnets to deploy resources
-  - private_sg: Id of the Security group for private machines (reachable by the relay)
-  - public_sg: ID of the public security group
-The module will not verify if the right network configuration is set so make sure to refer to the SDM [Ports Guide](https://www.strongdm.com/docs/admin/deployment/ports-guide/)
+  - relay_subnet: Private subnet to deploy resources The module will not verify if the right network configuration is set so make sure to refer to the SDM [Ports Guide](https://www.strongdm.com/docs/admin/deployment/ports-guide/)

 - Resources
   - create_linux_target: Create a linux target resource with ssh ca authentication
-  - create_postgresql: Create an RDS Postgresql database using password authentication, retrieving credentials from secrets manager
+  - create_postgresql: Create a Simple Postgresql database using password authentication, retrieving credentials from Key Vault
+  - create_mssql: Create a Microsoft SQL Server database using password authentication, retrieving credentials from Key Vault
   - create_aks: Create a Kubernetes Cluster
   - create_domain_controller: Create a Windows Domain Controller
   - create_windows_target: Create a Windows RDP target
-  - create_az_ro: Create a Role that can be assumed by the gateway to access AWS
+  - create_az_ro: Create a service principal to be used to access Azure with read only privileges.
+Passwords expire every 10 days so you'll need to re-run ```terraform apply``` to update the password in StrongDM

 - Other Variables:
   - tagset: tags to apply to all resources